erickgabrielfg/erickgabrielfg/README.md

 I am a of software engineering graduate and i am constantly learning

-*   🌍  I'm based in Ceará/Brazil
+*   🌍  I'm from Ceará/Brazil
 *   ✉️  You can contact me at [erickgabrielferreira@alu.ufc.br](mailto:erickgabrielferreira@alu.ufc.br)

 ## Learned technologies